LuseroNajera/SAP-Projects/World Data.md

 ## Dataset
 <img width="801" alt="image" src="https://github.com/LuseroNajera/SAP-Projects/assets/155403528/1d40aa3e-b387-4ba7-bd1c-e4245f7b274d">

 ➢ **Importance**: This world dataset shows us population density, infant mortality, Literacy rate, birthrate and deathrate based on region and country.
-This is valuable information to make informed decisions in various places, such as healthcare, educaiton, economicas, and relations.
+This is valuable information to make informed decisions in various places, such as healthcare, educaiton, economics, and relations.
 It gives us a comprehensive understanding of demographics and targeted interventions to improve the worlwide population.

 ## Graphs
 ### Heat Map